What Is Health Insurance?

 Health insurance policies expire after a certain period of time.
 You cannot make a claim if your policy has expired, whether cashless or reimbursement.
 To avoid such lapses in your coverage, you need to regularly renew your health insurance policy as per your policy’s terms.
 Health insurance renewal basically means extending the services of your policy.
 It is important to renew your health insurance policy on time to continue to enjoy its benefits.

-Things To Evaluate While Renewing Your Health Insurance
+Things to Evaluate While Renewing Your Health Insurance

 • Add Or Remove Family Members